 Students are allowed a maximum of three (3) years to complete the requirements of the Post-Baccalaureate Certificate in Substance Abuse Counseling.

 Residence Requirements

-Students must complete a minimum of 18 Credit Hours at the UCC.
+Students must complete a minimum of 18 credit hours in the Post-Baccalaureate Certificate in Substance Abuse Counseling at the UCC.